YueGeQiu/leetcode/117/readme.md

 - You may only use constant extra space.
 - Recursive approach is fine, implicit stack space does not count as extra space for this problem.
-- You may assume that it is a perfect binary tree (ie, all leaves are at the same level, and every parent has two children).

 **Example:**

-Given the following perfect binary tree,
+Given the following binary tree,

 ```
      1
    /  \
   2    3
- / \  / \
+ / \    \
-4  5  6  7
+4   5    7
 ```

 After calling your function, the tree should look like: